Telehealth

 Telehealth licensure information for 13 western states in the following categories:

-Telephone calls included: Whether the state’s statutory definition of telehealth/telemedicine specifically includes audio-only telephone calls.
+Telephone calls included: Whether the state’s statutory definition of telemedicine specifically includes telephone calls, also referred to as “audio-only” telehealth.

-Email excluded: Whether the state’s statutory definition of telehealth/telemedicine specifically excludes email communication.
+Email excluded: Whether the state’s statutory definition of telemedicine specifically excludes email communication.
 Generally, email is not included in the definition of telemedicine.

 Consent required: Whether the state has a requirement for physicians to obtain informed consent from patients for telemedicine.